 - Queen’s University Muslim Student Association

-Deputy Provost (Academic Operations and Inclusion) Teri Shearer oversees Queen’s equity, diversity, and inclusion initiatives.
-She is available to meet with students, staff, and faculty to discuss matters of inclusivity on campus, and is interested in hearing about the experiences of Queen’s community members from diverse backgrounds.
-Email: email@example.com
+Deputy Provost (Academic Operations and Inclusion) Nick Mosey oversees Queen’s equity, diversity, and inclusion initiatives.
+He is available to meet with students, staff, and faculty to discuss matters of inclusivity on campus, and is interested in hearing about the experiences of Queen’s community members from diverse backgrounds.
+Email: firstname.lastname@example.org

 Inclusion and Anti-Racism Advisor